dalguete/githooks/README.md

 * **`--add/-a <hook-name> <file-name> [-ty] [--do-edit]`**.
 Creates a new hook file, given the hook type and the file name.
 On collision, it will ask before proceed.
 The option '-t' means create it in the trackedhooks/ folder, whenever possible.
-When no options given, the command will respond with an error and possible options.
+When wrong args passed, the command will respond with an error and possible options.
 On success, the file wll be created/recreated and your favorite editor opened, if the option '--do-edit' is set too.

 * **`--edit/-e <hook-name> <file-name> [-ty] [--do-add]`**.
 Let you edit a given hook file, given the hook type and the file name.
 It uses the favorite editor set.
 The option '-t' means search in the trackedhooks/ folder, whenever possible.
-When no options given, the command will respond with an error and possible options.
+When wrong args passed, the command will respond with an error and possible options.
 In case the file does not exist, you can create it there by using the option --do-add.

 * **`--delete/-d <hook-name> <file-name> [-ty]`**.
 Delete a given hook file, given the